Month: September 2008

 • Deprecated HTML Still Taught in High Schools

 Web design and development education standardization is one of the things I’d be pushing for in my Web standards advocacy.
 Education starts in the school.
 And, if teachers do not know what to teach their students, no advancement would ever happen.
+In my humble opinion, this principle of educational advancement doesn’t only apply in Web education.

 • Musing #0013